raika-xo/Covid19-Data-Analysis/README.md

 # Covid19-Data-Analysis
 This is a Data Analysis Project attempts to find a relation between the spread of the the virus in a country and how happy people are, living in that country through GDP per capita, Healthy life expectancy, Social support etc.
 The time period is from Jan'20 to April'20.
+This project was done under the guidance provided by Cousera.

 Consists of two data sets: